 “Every day on the news there’s another toxic spill.
 Cancerous solvents from storage tanks, arsenic from smokestacks, radioactive water from power plants.
 How serious can it be if it happens all the time?
 Isn’t the definition of a serious event based on the fact that it’s not an everyday occurrence?” (p.
 166)

-The general tone is that no one is in charge, but we have ways of convincing ourselves that someone is in charge.
+The above is funny because it reflects the way many people actually think.
+The general tone of the book is that no one is in charge, but we have ways of convincing ourselves that someone is in charge.
 The surgical mask is supposed to make people feel safe, just like the security theater in which we participate at airports.

-DeLillo also explores narrativization, or the creation of plots with actions, actors, purposes, etc. Burke’s pentad is useful here; the idea is that people create stories with acts, agents, agencies, scenes, and purposes.
+DeLillo also explores narrativization, or the creation of plots with actions, actors, purposes, etc. But DeLillo undercuts traditional narrative patterns, creating a kind of jazz sensibility— point, counterpoint, with no clear end point in sight.
+Burke’s pentad is useful here; the idea is that people create stories with acts, agents, agencies, scenes, and purposes.
 This is how we observe reality, or reduce the complexity of raw perception.
 We find the creation of stories with clear actors, purposes, etc., irresistible.
 This is also why conspiracy theories are so appealing.
 In a conspiracy there are clear actors with purposes; it’s not just random events.
 There are people in charge, and this tends to reduce anxiety.

 Here is a passage from White Noise in which Murray, a visiting lecturer who teaches a course in cinematic car crashes, is talking to Jack Gladney, the narrator and professor of Hitler Studies.